socialvibe/truex-roku-integrations/DOCS.md

 receiving this event -- rather it should note that it was fired and continue to wait for an `adCompleted` event.

-Other possible events emitted on exit by the TruexAdRenderer are `exitSelectWatch` or `exitAutoWatch`.
-These occur respectively when the user opts out of TrueX, or when she lets the choice card countdown expire.
-If so, playback still should resume, but without fast-forwarding so the user receives the remaining payload of video ads.
+Another possible event emitted on exit by the TruexAdRenderer is `optOut`.
+This occurs when the user opts out of TrueX or when they let the choice card countdown expire.
+When this happens, playback still should resume, but without fast-forwarding so the user receives the remaining payload of video ads.

 ### Handling Ad Elimination